 Provides a thorough grounding in computer hardware, system software, and contemporary information system architecture.
 Examines hardware structure, operating systems theory, and systems software as part of a technical foundation for enterprise systems development and IT infrastructure procurement and management.
 Lab access fee of $45 for computers applies.
 Canvas Course Mats $153/TstOut applies.

 For non-Information Technology and non-Information Systems majors.
 Introduces cybersecurity and its role in society in a nontechnical way.
 Explores cybersecurity topics, including protecting accounts, securing data, and avoiding phishing scams.
 Discusses current hacking and cybersecurity events.
 Identifies best practices for personal cybersecurity.
 Provides basic introduction to cybersecurity tools.
-Lab access fee of $45 for computers applies.
+Lab access fee of $45 applies.

 For students interested in the physical aspects of voice and data network cabling and installation.
 Focuses on cabling issues related to data and voice connections and provides an understanding of the industry and its worldwide standards.
 Covers types of media and cabling, physical and logical networks, as well as signal transmission.
 Focuses on best practices and safety using copper and fiber-optic cabling.
 Requires students to install a complete cable infrastructure for a simulated telecommunications room.
 Enforces industry and worldwide standards.
 Requires a community project and portfolio based on voice/data cabling skills.
 Lab access fee of $45 for computers applies.